 Evaluating Your Tables

-Now that we’ve covered the types of relationships that exist between tables, lets delve into how to evaluate the tables in your data warehouse.
-As these relationships shape how multi-table calculated columns are defined, it’s important that you understand how to identify table relationships and what ‘side’ - one or many - the table belongs to.
+Given the types of relationships that exist between tables, you can learn how to evaluate the tables in your data warehouse.
+As these relationships shape how multi-table calculated columns are defined, it is important that you understand how to identify table relationships and what ‘side’ - one or many - the table belongs to.

 There are two methods you can use to evaluate the relationships of a given pair of tables within your Data Warehouse.
 The first method employs a conceptual framework that considers how the table’s entities interact with each other.
 The second method utilizes the table’s schema.